ecreall/dace/docs/narr/introduction.rst

   declaring_nodes
   transitions

-Dace allows you to declare processes for your application that involves actors and data.
+DaCE allows you to declare processes for your application that involves actors and data.

-When you call **get_all_business_actions** function, DaCe retrieves all available actions for a certain process in a certain context/request combination.
+When you call **get_all_business_actions** function, DaCE retrieves all available actions for a certain process in a certain context/request combination.

 :ref:`process_definition` section explains how you can declare a new process.